-During the past week, Cosmopolitan published an article which caught the attention of women, and men all over the world.
+Cosmopolitan recently published an article that caught the attention of women and men all over the world.
 No, it wasn’t your typical “How to Make Your Life 50 Shades Darker” or “10 Signs You Match Your Star Sign.”
-This was an article about a woman who forgave her rapist and is now publishing a book which he co-wrote alongside her.
+This was about a woman who forgave her rapist and is now publishing a book which he co-wrote alongside her.

 Did I forget to mention, they performed a Ted Talk together?

-Before I begin, It’s only fair that I introduce our victim, and her attacker.
-Thordis Elva, who was only 16 years old, when Tom Stranger, her boyfriend at the time, raped her in her own bedroom, while drunk.
+Before I begin, It’s only fair that I introduce our victim and her attacker.
+Thordis Elva was only 16 years old, when Tom Stranger, her boyfriend at the time, raped her in her bedroom, while drunk.
 I’ll spare you the details of that night and just provide the article’s link here.

 Is that the message we’re trying to send?

-As you can see, this article became controversial so quick, obviously for valid reasons.
-On one hand, we want to applaud Elva for being the woman we all want to be: the forgiving and forgetful kind.
-On the other hand, we want nothing more than to criticize Elva for giving this man an opportunity to shine, even though some may call him scum.
+As you can see, this article became controversial so quickly, obviously for valid reasons.
+On the one hand, we want to applaud Elva for being the woman we all want to be: forgiving and forgetful kind.
+On the other hand, we want nothing more than to criticize Elva for allowing this man to shine, even though some may call him scum.

 If you have read any of my past articles, you’d know that I strongly believe that if we don’t attempt to make a change, this “better future” that we preach about will fail to exist.